Utsav1256/Dude_it-s_CSS/README.md

 ![box_model](https://github.com/Utsav1256/Dude_it-s_CSS/assets/94625893/caf88dcf-6d88-4585-8749-a0c67bb9a373)

-- we have `element` in the middle, we have some `height` and `weight` property applied to it.
+- we have `element` in the middle, and we have some `height` and `weight` properties applied to it.
 - Then, we have `padding` property which is the `internal spacing` of the element.
-  -Then, after that we have a `border`.
+  -Then, after that, we have a `border`.
-  -Then beyond the border we have the `margin`, which is the `external spacing` of ther element.
+  -Then beyond the border, we have the `margin`, which is the `external spacing` of the element.
-- All of these properties together are what known as the `Box-Model`.
+- All of these properties together are what is known as the `Box-Model`.
-- We can apply these properties to defferent element in our CSS.
+- We can apply these properties to different elements in our CSS.
 - But we can only apply them to `block level elements`, by that we mean they have a `display type of block` not inline.

 ```html